Eurovision Song Contest 2011: Event concept and ticket sale

 On 13 October 2010 Thomas Schreiber, coordinator at ARD, outlined details of Düsseldorf's event concept.
-The Esprit Arena was to be split in two parts separated from each other.
+The Düsseldorf Arena was to be split in two parts separated from each other.
 On one side of the stadium the stage would be installed while the other side would function as background dressing rooms for the artist delegations.
-An athletics arena next to the Esprit Arena would serve as the press centre for the event.
-The Esprit Arena offered comfortable seats relatively near to the stage that created an indoor event arena atmosphere rather than a football-stadium ambiance.
+An athletics arena next to the Düsseldorf Arena would serve as the press centre for the event.
+The Düsseldorf Arena offered comfortable seats relatively near to the stage that created an indoor event arena atmosphere rather than a football-stadium ambiance.
 There were plans to allow the public the chance to attend the dress rehearsals.
 Altogether, tickets were sold for seven shows (the grand final, two semi-finals and four dress rehearsals).

 He also said in that interview that tickets for the event were likely to go on sale "within the next four weeks" (by mid-November 2010).
 NDR had already opened a preregistration e-mail-newsletter on its website for all people interested in tickets for the event.

 Ticket sales started on 12 December 2010 at 12:12 CET on the website www.dticket.de, the only authorised seller.
 However, the ticket page opened for sales approximately two hours earlier than originally advertised; this announcement was made by an email newsletter sent to preregistered buyers minutes before opening, giving them a slight benefit in acquiring tickets.
 The grand final 32,000 tickets that were put on sale on 12 December sold out in less than six hours.
 Once camera positions had been determined, a few thousand extra tickets were put on sale.

 Tickets for the semi-finals were put on sale in mid-January, when it was known which countries would take part in each semi-final.